 Marriage Assumption 100% of members are assumed to be married for purposes of death-in-service benefits.
 90% of members are assumed to be married at time of retirement for purposes of death after retirement benefits.
 Male spouses are assumed to be three-years older than females.
 Pay Increase Timing Beginning of (fiscal) year.
 This is equivalent to assuming that reported pays represent amounts paid to members during the year ended on the valuation date.
 Decrement Timing Decrements of all types are assumed to occur at the middle of the year.
 Eligibility Testing Eligibility for benefits is determined based upon the age nearest birthday and service nearest whole year on the date the decrement is assumed to occur.
 Benefit Service Exact fractional service is used to determine the amount of benefit payable.
 Decrement Relativity Decrement rates are used directly from tabular rates, without adjustment for multiple decrement table effects.
 Decrement Operation Disability and mortality decrements do not operate during the first five years of service.
 Disability and separation do not operate during retirement eligibility.
 Normal Form of Benefit The assumed normal form of benefit is straight life for single members and joint and 60% survivor for married members.
 Loads Normal Retirement Present Values were loaded by 5% of age and service actuarial liabilities for Police and Fire hired before July 1, 2009 and 20% of age and service actuarial liabilities for Department Heads hired before July 1, 2009 for lump sums payable at retirement.
 Incidence of Contributions Contributions are assumed to be received continuously throughout the year based upon the computed percent-of-payroll shown in this report, and the actual payroll payable at the time contributions are made.
 New entrant normal cost contributions are applied to the funding of new entrant benefits.
 Annuity Withdrawal It was assumed that 100% of all future retirees will elect to withdraw their employee contributions at retirement resulting in a corresponding reduction to the monthly annuity.
 A 1.98% interest rate assumption was used to determine the annuity equivalent of the member contribution balance at retirement.
 This assumption was first used for the June 30, 2021 valuation and is based on the last available annuity withdrawal interest rate.
-Data Adjustments Base salary amounts were used for new active members who did not have annualized pay reported.
+Data Adjustments Base salary amounts are used for new active members who did not have annualized pay reported.
+For members on leave of absence for any part of the year, last year's prior reported pay was used for the current year.